 Hooks define how pipelines get triggered.
 By default, pipelines will listen for other pipelines to finish.
 Alternatively, you can assign a Git hook to the pipeline to make it trigger on Git changes.

-Git hooks work just as your average
+Git hooks work just like a

 build pipeline.
 When a change is detected for a Git source, Wercker will trigger the pipeline that is attached to it.
 Git hooks allow you to specify which branches should be

 ignored in the

 The default hook enables you to start a new pipeline based on the result of a previous pipeline execution.
 This allows you to chain pipelines together.